paulanunes85/GitHub-Copilot-Hands-On-pt-br/labs.md

 **=========== END OF LAB ===========**

-## Lab 9 - Agents and CLI
+## Lab 10 - Agents and CLI

 **Purpose: In this lab, we'll get some practice using GitHub Copilot agents and the Copilot CLI.**

 1. Now let's see how Copilot can help with tasks using agents.
 First, we'll have Copilot help us commit a change.
-Let's use the *explore.go* file we created in Lab 6.
+Let's use the *explore.go* file we created in a previous lab.
 If you haven't already, make sure that file is saved.
 You can do this by:
 - Select the *explore.go* file
 - Click on the *three-line menu* in the top left.
 - From the menu that comes up, select *File* and then select *Save* (or use the shortcut).